shivannis/xandr-docs-public/xandr-docs/finance/credit-limit-overview.md

 ---
-title: Microsoft Invest - Credit Limit Overview
+title: Finance - Credit Limit Overview
-description: Learn how to offer credit management to support an enhanced level of service while ensuring that all our partners are treated fairly. ms.date: 10/28/2023 ms.custom: finance
+description: Learn how to offer credit management to support enhanced level of service. ms.date: 10/28/2023 ms.custom: finance
 ---

-# Microsoft Invest - credit limit overview
+# Finance - credit limit overview

 Microsoft Advertising offers credit management to support an enhanced level of service while ensuring that all our partners are